kyma-project/community/concepts/eventing-code-guidelines.md

 Code is read many times but sometimes only written once.
 Therefore you should always make sure that you follow these guidelines.

 **Guidelines**:
-1. Add `documentation` to `all exported` functions/variables/types etc. Comments on private elements are also welcome because they help the reader.
+1. Add `documentation` to `all exported` functions, variables, types etc. Comments on private elements are also welcome because they help the reader.
-1. Assume that there is a generated html `version` of our `docs` on <https://pkg.go.dev>, e.g. [here](https://pkg.go.dev/github.com/kyma-project/kyma/components/eventing-controller@v0.0.0-20220204130403-a0b8b10f369d#section-readme) for the eventing-controller.
+1. Assume that there is a generated html `version` of our `docs` on <https://pkg.go.dev>, for example [here](https://pkg.go.dev/github.com/kyma-project/kyma/components/eventing-controller@v0.0.0-20220204130403-a0b8b10f369d#section-readme) for the eventing-controller.
-1. Comments on exported functions/variables/types shall `start` with the name of the element and `end` with a dot (`.`).
-This forces you to write real sentences.
+1. Comments on exported functions, variables, or types shall `start` with the name of the element and `end` with a dot (`.`).
+Write real sentences.

 **Example**: